 Site icon I Love to Watch You Play

-As sports parents, we dream of our children becoming great athletes and even greater humans, achieving their dreams and finding fulfillment.
+Sports parents, it’s time to face the uncomfortable truth: are you raising a sheep or a wolf?
+As sports parents, we want our children to become great athletes and even greater humans, achieve their dreams, and find fulfillment.
 Yet, the painful irony is that our well-meaning intentions often hold them back.
 Until we confront this uncomfortable truth, we risk hindering the very things we hope to cultivate

 BLACK FRIDAY ATHLETE GIFT GUIDE